 If you plan accordingly, you can transfer a personal loan to a credit card with a 0 percent promotional rate and save on interest.
 The key is to pay the debt off before that promotional period ends.

-You do have the option of transferring another type of loan balance to a credit card — but ultimately, you might not want to do that.
+Transferring a loan balance to a credit card might be a good way to save on interest — but ultimately, you might not want to do that.

 What to consider before transferring a loan to a credit card

 Before you make this move, there are some important things you need to consider:

 Your interest rate will be much higher after the 0 percent term expires